There is one arc of light in the image.

 Learning as adaptation, not uniformity

-A leaping dancer, a seated practitioner, and a person in a wheelchair are not doing the same thing.
-Each does what their body allows and what their attention chooses, and the arc connects them anyway.
+The three performers in the image are not doing the same thing.
+They are each doing what their body allows and what their attention chooses - and the arc connects them anyway.

 For some learners, that means examples first, then concepts.
 For others, the opposite.
 The goal is not identical approach - it is that the arc reaches each person in a form they can receive and use.